Are you Eligible?

-All residents of B.C. must enrol with the Medical Services Plan (MSP).
+All residents of British Columbia (B.C.) must enrol with the Medical Services Plan (MSP).

 In order to enrol in MSP, you must meet certain eligibility criteria.
 These criteria fall under four categories:

 A person must be a B.C. resident to qualify for medical coverage under MSP.
 A resident is a person who meets all of the following conditions:

 - must be a citizen of Canada or be lawfully admitted to Canada for permanent residence;